Frequently Asked Questions

 What if I am the highest bidder and fail to return with payment or choose not to purchase the property for any reason?

 If full payment is not made within 24 hours (either in cash or cashiers check) your deposit will be forfeited.

-If you are the highest bidder and you do not honor your bid for any reason, you may be barred from bidding at future tax deed sales.
+If you are the highest bidder and you do not honor your bid for any reason, you may be banned from participating in future sales.